 | Total Lead Time | 10-15 days | 30-45 days | 18 days |

-Why Do 40% of FDA Compliant Food Label Printing Bids Get Rejected?
+Why Do 40% of FDA Food-Label Bids Get Rejected?

-FDA compliant food label printing requires adherence to specific sections of the Code of Federal Regulations.
-The 40% rejection rate stems from suppliers missing key details in 21 CFR 174-186.
+Food labels for government buyers have to follow specific sections of the federal rulebook (the Code of Federal Regulations).
+The 40% rejection rate comes from suppliers missing the fine print in 21 CFR 174-186.

-What Specifications Do Food Beverage Label Printing Contracts Demand?
+What Specs Do Food and Beverage Label Contracts Demand?

 Core Material and Print Standards